-A serious pandemic situation can strike suddenly, develop quickly, and come from seemingly out of nowhere.
-If this kind of biological event breaks out, knowing how to respond as well as how to prepare for a pandemic ahead of time can make all of the difference when it comes to survival.
+As we’ve all seen, a serious pandemic situation like the COVID-19 Coronavirus outbreak can strike suddenly, develop quickly, and come from seemingly out of nowhere.
+When this kind of biological event breaks out, knowing how to respond as well as how to prepare for a pandemic ahead of time can make all of the difference when it comes to survival.

-A major outbreak of a highly contagious disease that affects large numbers of people around the world is becoming increasingly likely.
+With the recent outbreak of the COVID-19 Coronavirus pandemic, it is now clear that the effect of a highly contagious disease that infecting large numbers of people around the world is a clear and present danger.

-Whether looking back to major events in the last century such as the 1918 (Spanish Flu) influenza pandemic, or even further back to outbreaks which brought devastation to entire continents, it’s clear that these kinds of events have the capacity for widespread devastation.
+Whether looking back to major events in the last century such as the 1918 (Spanish Flu) influenza pandemic, or even further back to outbreaks which brought devastation to entire continents, the evidence shows that these kinds of events have the capacity for widespread devastation if containment fails and the virus takes hold in the population.

-In this guide we’ve taken a look at how to prepare for a pandemic to ensure that if people do start getting sick, you’ll have laid the ground work for a strategy that helps you and your family stay safe and ride out the worst of it away from harm.
+In this guide we’ve taken a look at how to prepare for a pandemic to ensure that when people start getting sick, you’ll have laid the ground work for a strategy that helps you and your family stay safe and ride out the worst of it away from harm.

 A pandemic can effectively be thought of as the worldwide spread of a disease and while this can represent any disease, the most common association are the various forms of the influenza virus which in their pandemic form (as opposed to the ‘standard’ seasonal flu outbreak), can wreak havoc across large numbers of people.